Skip to main content Skip to secondary navigation

 iGEM

 iGEM (International Genetically Engineered Machine) projects involves designing, building, and testing biological systems using standard biological parts with the aim of addressing real-world challenges.
-Teams work on innovative projects that span synthetic biology, genetic engineering, and biotechnology to contribute to the advancement of science and technology.

 SSI AstroBio Team